satyrius/mtgforge/README.md

 MTG has a number of unordinary cards: splited, fliped and double-faced.
 To set right face type use next command:

     ./manage.py parse_face_type

-To fill card types table and link it with cards use command:

-    ./manage.py parse_card_type